Super Best Friends

 The episode was written by series co-creator Trey Parker and is rated TV-MA in the United States.
-It depicts several religious figures, including Muhammad, whose appearance at the time of the original airing caused little to no controversy.
-Following Islamists' death threats regarding Muhammad's portrayal in the 2010 episode titled "201", the South Park Studios website no longer streams "Super Best Friends", nor is it available for streaming or purchase from online stores.
+It depicts several religious figures, including Muhammad, whose appearance at the time of the original airing led to little to no controversy.
+Following outrage from Muslims regarding Muhammad's portrayal in the 2010 episodes "200" and "201", the South Park Studios website no longer streams "Super Best Friends", nor is it available for streaming or purchase from online stores.
 The episode has been replaced on the South Park Studios with a notice: "We apologize that South Park Studios cannot stream Super Best Friends."
-The episode was also featured in syndication, but was permanently removed after the threats.
-It is one of five episodes which are unavailable on HBO Max, along with season 14's "200", and the aforementioned "201", as well as season 10's "Cartoon Wars Part I" and "Cartoon Wars Part II".
+It is one of five episodes which are unavailable on streaming services, along with season 14's aforementioned "200" and "201", as well as season 10's "Cartoon Wars Part I" and "Cartoon Wars Part II", all of which discuss depictions of Muhammad.

-In 2013, fans voted "Super Best Friends" as the best episode of Season 5.